buildkite/go-buildkite/README.md

 # Disclaimer

-This is currently very early release, not everything in the [buildkite API](https://buildkite.com/docs/api/) is present here YET.
+Currently not everything in the [buildkite API](https://buildkite.com/docs/api/) is present here YET.
+If you find something you need is missing please make a pull request.

 # License